 Both of them have to be cut against the grain in order for the cut to be reasonably tender.
 Otherwise, you are going to have to eat through tough tendon and connective tissue.
 Cutting them properly avoids that issue.

-Make sure the pan you use is large enough to accommodate your skirt steak lying flat and even.
+- Place the steak in the pan, making sure the pan is large enough for the steak to lie flat and even.

 How to Serve Your Skirt Steak